 An undated letter of offer does not make it unacceptable but the letter of acceptance (IHTM36267) should not refer to an assumed date of posting.
 Simply referring to the amount of the offer (‘your client’s recent letter in which she/he offers to pay the sum of ….’) will normally be sufficient to identify the offer which is being accepted.
 Alternatively, you could attach to your letter of acceptance a photocopy of the offer, referring to ‘your client’s offer to pay £…., of which a copy is attached.

 A taxpayer who marks an offer ‘without prejudice’ does so to prevent the offer from being used subsequently.
 If you do not accept the offer, you cannot use it as evidence that, for example, certain figures have been agreed.
 You should attach to the offer a note referring to this instruction to ensure that it is not inadvertently used improperly.
 On the other hand, if the offer is acceptable, the marking is no bar to its acceptance.

-If the payment period exceeds 2 years (IHTM36254) you should refer the letter of offer, with a report to your SO manager who will consult with the Penalty Portfolio Holder and Tax Administration Advice (TAA) (IHTM36361) as necessary.
+If the payment period exceeds 2 years (IHTM36254) you should refer the letter of offer, with a report to your SO manager who will consult with the Penalty Portfolio Holder and Tax Administration, Litigation and Advice (TALA) (IHTM36361) as necessary.
 The acceptance letter should be issued promptly, or the report to CCP(STU) made urgently (with the due date prominently shown at the head of the report) if

 - specific dates have been used in the offer, and